fastnai/mcp-fastn/README.md

 # Fastn Server

 A simple MCP fastn server implementation that dynamically registers and executes tools based on API definitions.
-This project includes two server implementations:
+This project includes a unified server implementation that works with both Claude.ai and Cursor.ai.
-- `fastn-claude.py` - Server implementation for Claude.ai
-- `fastn-cursor.py` - Server implementation for Cursor.ai

 ## Step-by-Step Setup Guide